 SAMe doesn’t have an established dosage.
 A suggested dose of SAMe differs depending on how you take the supplement.
 In many cases, you gradually build your dosage of SAMe to reduce side effects and improve effectiveness.

 A 2002 report in The American Journal of Clinical Nutrition offered effective dosing information for SAMe.
 The report investigated successful clinical trials of the compound.
-The trials showed that SAMe was more effective than placebo.
+The trials showed that SAMe was more effective than a placebo.
 It was also just as effective as tricyclic antidepressants in easing depression symptoms.
-The trials showed that doses of 200 to 1600 mg/day were effective.
+The trials showed that doses of 200 to 1,600 milligrams per day were effective.
 However, the same report noted that more studies were necessary to determine the best doses.

 Injections of SAMe are also possible.
 The average injection ranges from 200 to 400 milligrams.
 An injection may be needed daily for as many as eight weeks, according to the Mayo Clinic.
 Injections are often administered in a doctor’s office.
 They may not be an option unless you can visit your doctor’s office daily.